igorskyflyer/npm-biome-config/README.md

 <blockquote align="center">Strict Linting • Clean Imports • Consistent Style • Node ESM Ready</blockquote>

 <h4 align="center">
   👽 An opinionated Biome configuration for modern JavaScript and TypeScript projects.
-Strict linting, consistent formatting, and performance-minded rules - all in one shareable config.
+Strict linting, consistent formatting, and performance-minded rules, all in one shareable config.
 Code like igorskyflyer does! 🐺
 </h4>

 <br>